MrMinderbinder/old-wiki-monobook/README.md

 This is a extension for common web browsers coded using the WebExtensions API.

 ## Main Features
-This extension simply changes the Wikipedia user interface to the beautiful old vector layout.
+This extension simply changes the Wikipedia user interface to the monobook layout.
 It is also applied to the other international Wikimedia pages.

 Supported [Wikimedia projects](https://meta.wikimedia.org/wiki/Our_projects):
 - Wikipedia